China claims valley where Indian, Chinese soldiers brawled

 The valley falls within a remote stretch of the 3,380-kilometer (2,100-mile) Line of Actual Control — the border established following a war between India and China in 1962 that resulted in an uneasy truce.

-Indian Ministry of External Affairs spokesperson Anurag Srivastava said the ministry had no immediate comment on China's latest claim to the valley.
-However, Srivastava said in a statement on Thursday that such a claim was “exaggerated and untenable.”
+Indian Ministry of External Affairs spokesperson Anurag Srivastava repeated on Saturday that China's claims to the valley were “exaggerated and untenable.”

+“They are not in accordance with China’s own position in the past.
+Indian troops are fully familiar with the alignment of the (Line of Actual Control) in all sectors of the India-China border areas, including in the Galwan Valley.
+They abide by it scrupulously here, as they do elsewhere,” Srivastava said in a statement.

 Prime Minister Narendra Modi said in a meeting with political opposition leaders on Friday that no one "has intruded into our territory, nor taken over any post.”